Help

 • Midi learn : click on this cell to initiate the Midi learn process

-• Midi Unlearn : click on this cell to show the Unlearn midi dialog
+• Midi Unlearn : click on this cell to show the Unlearn MIDI dialog

 The Midi learn dialog